 I wanted to watch this movie mainly to see Monroe.
-One isnt disappointed with the introductory scene where in the steam exhaust just kindles her hip as she is walking on a railway platform.
-She plays the role of Sugar Kane Kowalczyk, a lead singer in a all female band.
+One isn’t disappointed with the introductory scene where the steam exhaust kindles her hip as she walks on a railway platform.
+She plays the role of Sugar Kane Kowalczyk, a lead singer in an all-female band.

 If Monroe’s looks were something, check out Tony Curtis and Jack Lemmon in their comical best.
-The story starts with a massacre on St. Valentine’s Day which is witnessed by Joe (Tony Curtis) and Jerry (Jack Lemmon) in Chicago.
-The mob is after these two and to escape from the city they find themselves disguising as Josephine (Tony Curtis) and Daphne (Jack Lemmon).
+The story starts with a massacre on St. Valentine’s Day, which is witnessed by Joe (Tony Curtis) and Jerry (Jack Lemmon) in Chicago.
+After these two and to escape from the city, the mob is disguised as Josephine (Tony Curtis) and Daphne (Jack Lemmon).
 They end up joining the All-Female music band.
 They head to Miami for a performance.

-Joe dressed like a rich man impresses Sugar and utilizes the millionaire’s yatch while Daphne is busy with the millionaire.
+Joe, dressed like a rich man, impresses Sugar and utilizes the millionaire’s yacht while Daphne is busy with the millionaire.
 Joe uses Cary Grant’s accent while he seduces Sugar.

 Apart from a romantic scene where Joe and Sugar seduce each other, most of the thunder is stolen by Jack Lemmon’s portrayal of Daphne.

-The Tango scene picturised on Daphne and millionaire is one of many comical moments which are to be treasured in one’s memory.
+The Tango scene picturised on Daphne and millionaire is one of many comical moments to be treasured in one’s memory.

 The dialogue delivery and the dialogues are hilarious.
-Look out for series of comical events when mob come to Miami for a convention.
-They encounter Joe and Jerry and rest is funny.
+Look out for series of comical events when the mob comes to Miami for a convention.
+They encounter Joe and Jerry, and the rest is fun.

-The movie was shot in black and white much against the contract which stated all Monroe’s movies to be pictured in color at that time.
-Due to the green tinge prominent on both Tony and Jack’s face, color movie didn’t seem to be the way to go.
+The movie was shot in black and white, against the contract.
+It stipulated that all Monroe’s films are to be pictured in color at that time.
+Due to the green tinge prominent on Tony and Jack’s face, the color movie didn’t seem to be the way to go.

-This movie was so inspiring that in 1975 Bollywood made a movie called “Rafoo Chakkar” staring Rishi Kapoor, Neetu Singh and Paintlal.
+This movie was so inspiring that in 1975 Bollywood made a movie called “Rafoo Chakkar” starring Rishi Kapoor, Neetu Singh, and Paintlal.
 Each frame resembles ‘Some like it hot’ barring songs.

-Directed by Billy Wilder, this movie ends with one of the all time favorite dialogues when Daphne reveals he is a man and he cannot marry to the millionaire…..
-Millionaire coolly replies “Well nobody is perfect”.
+Directed by Billy Wilder, this movie ends with one of the all-time favorite dialogues when Daphne reveals he is a man and cannot marry the millionaire.